 Dr. Ikoni Ogaji of Nigeria has touched the lives of thousands through his research to make medicine more affordable and accessible throughout Africa.

-A pastor and prominent professor of pharmacology at the University of Jos, he found himself threatened by the activities of Boko Haram, a militant group responsible for the deaths of thousands of Nigerians.
+A pastor and prominent professor of pharmacology at the University of Jos, he found himself threatened by the violent clashes that erupted among ethnic groups.
 With his IIE-SRF fellowship, he continued his research in safety at Kenyatta University in Nairobi, Kenya.

 While at Kenyatta, he initiated a post-graduate program in the Pharmaceutics Unit of the Department of Pharmacy and Complementary/Alternative Medicine.
 His legacy there lives on as a student he continued to supervise after his return home prepares to become the program’s first graduate.